A representation theorem for end spaces of infinite graphs: End spaces of T -graphs of finite adhesion

 \section{End spaces of \texorpdfstring{$T$}{T}-graphs of finite adhesion}

-A down-closed chain $\cC$ in an order tree $T$ is called a \emph{high-ray} of~$T$ if its order-type has cofinality~$\omega$.
+Recall from the introduction that a down-closed chain $\cC$ in an order tree $T$ is called a \emph{high-ray} of~$T$ if its order-type is a limit ordinal (equivalently: if $\cC$ has no maximal element).
 We denote the set of all high-rays of~$T$ by~$\HR(T)$.
 In this section, we show that the end space of a $T$-graph of finite adhesion can be understood through the high-rays of~$T$.
+Note that in this set-up, all high-rays in $T$ have cofinality $\omega$ due to \cref{cor_countablebranches}.

 For this, let $G$ be any $T$-graph of finite adhesion.
 Every $t\in T$ induces a bipartition $\{\,\upcl{t}\,,\,T\setminus\uc{t}\,\}$ of~$T$.
 Since $T$ is the vertex set of~$G$, it follows that $\Omega(G)=\Abs{\upcl{t}}\cup\Abs{(T\setminus\upcl{t})}$.
 For every end~$\eps$ of~$G$, let us put